 Vaginal infections and irritationWeight gainHeadachesLightheadednessBreast tendernessFatigueNausea

 Some serious side effects of hormonal contraceptives like the vaginal ring include blood clots in the legs, lungs, stroke, and heart attack.
 Smoking increases these risks.
-These are similar to many other types of hormonal contraception.
+These risks are similar to many other types of hormonal contraception.
 Talk to your doctor about all possible side effects.

 Certain drugs, such as antibiotics, antiseizure drugs,

 (TB) medications, and migraine medications can affect the effectiveness of the vaginal ring.
 The herb

 St. John's Wort

 can also interfere with effectiveness of this ring.
 Talk to your doctor about all of the medications and supplements you are taking.

 If any of the following symptoms occur while you are wearing the vaginal ring, contact your doctor right away:

 Severe abdominal pain or headachesChest pain or shortness of breathBlurred visionSevere leg or arm pain or numbnessRedness and swelling in legsSkin appears yellow in colorYou fail to have a regular period

 Do not use the vaginal ring if you might be pregnant or are breastfeeding.
 It is also not advised for women with the following health concerns:

 high blood pressureCertain cancers

 Storing the ring—The ring should be stored at room temperature (no more than 77°F) and away from direct sunlight.Taking the ring out—If the ring slips out of the vagina, simply wash it off with cold to lukewarm water (not hot) and reinsert it.
-The ring can be taken out during sex as long as it is not out for more than three hours.
-In which case, a back up method of birth control should be used for seven days.Pricing—The ring costs about $15-$80 at the pharmacy.Switching from other forms of birth control—You can switch directly to a vaginal ring from other hormonal methods of birth control.
+The ring can be taken out during sex as long as it is not out for more than 3 hours.
+In which case, a back up method of birth control should be used for 7 days.Pricing—The ring costs about $15-$80 at the pharmacy.Switching from other forms of birth control—You can switch directly to a vaginal ring from other hormonal methods of birth control.
 Talk to your doctor for details.